-“It is also important to remember that today is not just about exam results.
-We need to recognise and celebrate the breadth of young people’s achievements.
-Our young people need to feel supported on their journey to the next stage, whether they are staying on at school or moving on to work, further or higher education or a training place.
+“Each year at this time I remind parents that it’s not just about exam results.
+We must recognise and celebrate the breadth of young people’s achievements today and every day.
+Our young people need to feel supported on their journey to the next stage, exploring the many pathways, in education or elsewhere, that are available.

 “The days before the exam results are revealed can be very stressful for young people and their parents.
 Now they have arrived, take time to reflect on the best course of action, considering all options carefully.
 There are plenty of helpful resources available for parents and their children.
 Have a look on our website for helpful links www.parentforumscotland.org.uk.
 Speaking from experience, I know that the Skills Development Scotland Exam Results Helpline offers young people and their parents and carers the chance to talk to someone who is impartial, which helps you to step back and take stock at what can be a stressful time.